 Over the last few months, I’ve become… fond of podcasts.
 A more extreme word might be “addicted”.
 Like my addiction to TV, I’m constantly looking for more podcasts to explore and enjoy and I’d like to share this new found love with…you.

 This is for your ears only.

 The Bright Sessions: Dr. Bright secretly records therapy sessions with her strange and unique patients.
 Those of whom include an empath, a telepath and a time traveler.
-(By far, my favorite Podcast)

 The Black Tapes: A serialized docu-drama following journalist Alex Reagan’s “enigmatic subject”, Dr. Richard Strand, and his “mysterious past”, which leads her deep into the world of the paranormal.